jimzord12/Game-Frontend-Deploy/README.md

           setContract(_contract);
           console.log('✅ Contract Instance Completed!');
         } catch (error) {
-          console.error('❌ From: (PlayerContext), useEffect: ', error);
+          console.error('❌ From: (__Your File's Name__), useEffect: ', error);
         }
       })(); // This weird syntax is called IIFE (https://developer.mozilla.org/en-US/docs/Glossary/IIFE)
+ }
-      // Now you have a contract variable and call its functions like methods.
+// Now you have a contract variable and you can call its functions like methods in an object.
-      // If the contract has a named "viewAllYourCard"
+// If the contract has a function named "viewAllYourCards"
-      // You can call it like this: await contract.viewAllYourCard()
+// You can call it like this:
+const userCards = await contract.viewAllYourCards()
 // Remember that all contract function calls are ASYNC!
 // So don't forget to add the "await" keyword if you need the returned data from the contract
 // before your code continues it's execution
 ```
 <br />